Text Size

 Any Questions?

 Question: I have a question.
-Some devotees say that these children are wasting so much time in learning all these Vedic things.
-They say our movement is saṅkīrtana movement so they shouldn’t be doing all these Vedic things that they’re doing right or not?
+Some devotees say that these children are wasting so much time in learning all these Vedic things because our movement is saṅkīrtana movement, so they shouldn’t be doing all these Vedic things.
+So can you please clarify whether they’re doing right or not?
 Just like the students of Caitanya.

 īśāvāsyam idam sarvaṁ